 Major reorganization projects

-With an increase of 43% in its activities, the Outpatient Clinic was targeted as part of the major redevelopment projects put forward by the Foundation and the management of the BMP Hospital.
-For the first phase of the project, rooms were set up for pre and post surgery consultations.
-Then, specific rooms were set up for minor and endoscopic procedures such as colonoscopies, colposcopies and gastroscopies.
-These exams which are now performed in the Outpatient Clinic, will increase the capacity of the Operating Room and thus reduce the waiting time for surgeries under general anaesthesia.
+With a 43% increase in activity, the Outpatient Surgical Clinic has been targeted as part of the major redevelopment projects being undertaken by the Foundation and BMP Hospital management.
+As a first step, space was created for pre- and post-surgery consultations.
+This was followed by the development of specific rooms for minor and endoscopic procedures such as colonoscopies, colposcopies and gastroscopies.
+These exams are now performed in the Outpatient Clinic’s premises, which will increase the capacity of the Operating Room and thus reduce the waiting time for surgeries under general anesthesia.

-In an often painful and emotional environment, the Hospital and the BMP Foundation wanted to offer more spacious, ergonomic and safe premises to treat patients in complete confidentiality, in a calm, warm and relaxing environment.
-“The number of patients is increasing every year.
-In fact, 399 additional treatments were provided between 2015 and 2016.
-Our new oncology clinic with spacious rooms will enable us to continue responding to the growing demand while simultaneously offering greater privacy and confidentiality to our users,” explains Dr. Shireen Sirhan, our oncologist.
-Also, the often reduced mobility as well as the prevention of infections for these vulnerable patients were part of the development process Furthermore, the new premises create an atmosphere conducive to exchanges between patients and the medical team.
+In an often painful and emotionally charged environment, the Hospital and the BMP Foundation wanted to provide a more spacious, ergonomic and secure facility to care for patients in complete confidentiality, in a calm, warm and restful environment.
+“The number of our patients is increasing every year.
+In fact, 399 more treatments were given between 2015 and 2016.
+Our oncology clinic is now located in larger premises, which allows us to continue to meet the growing demand, while offering more privacy and confidentiality to users,” said Dr. Shireen Sirhan, hemato-oncologist.
+Also, the often reduced mobility as well as infection prevention for these vulnerable patients were part of the reflection.
+The new fluidity of the premises also creates an atmosphere that favours exchanges between caregivers.

 Amount invested by the BMP Foundation: $1.35 million

 The expansion of the orthopedic clinic within the hospital allows us to meet the growing demand, while improving confidentiality and comfort.
 Also, access to technical platforms complementary to orthopedics, such as medical imaging, will be more easily accessible for this clientele with reduced mobility.
 In addition to the new equipment, the surface area of the new premises has more than doubled from 241 m² to 548 m².
-The opening of this new, large and modern clinic will allow orthopedic physicians and the clinical team to continue to offer high quality care in an environment that is much better adapted to the needs of users.
-“Our commitment to improving the proximity services offered at the Brome-Missisquoi-Perkins Hospital is taking another step forward with the new orthopedic clinic. “said Mr. Mario Lagimonière, Chairman of the Board of Directors of the BMP Hospital Foundation.
+The opening of this vast and modern new clinic will allow orthopedic physicians and the clinical team to continue to offer high quality care in an environment that is much better adapted to the needs of users.
+“Our commitment to improving the proximity services offered at the Brome-Missisquoi-Perkins Hospital takes another step forward with the new orthopedic clinic.
+Our commitment to improving services at the Brome-Missisquoi-Perkins Hospital is taking another step forward with the new orthopaedic clinic,” explained Mr. Mario Lagimonière, President of the Board of Directors of the BMP Hospital Foundation.